ElectricalGang

 • To measure the harmonics of the no-load current in the transformer.

-• Measurement of three-phase and zero-sequence impedance of the transformer.
+• Measurement of the three-phase and zero-sequence impedance of the transformer.

 • To measure the amount of power taken by the oil pump and fans in the circuit.